3450 Forestdale Drive, Burlington, NC

 Can children develop oral disease?

 Children can develop oral diseases.
 Avoiding this is critical for their development.
 Our goal is to help them establish good oral hygiene habits and make sure they develop a healthy bite.
-Sometimes, early intervention and prompt treatment are necessary for complex dental problems.
-Thorough care and treatment will help your child avoid oral diseases, allow their jaw to develop normally, and keep their smile beautiful.

 Keeping primary teeth (baby teeth) in place and healthy until they fall out naturally is vital.
 Primary teeth help children maintain good nutrition by allowing them to chew properly.
 They are also critical for proper speech development and help to promote good self-esteem.